BurakUeda/nginx-php8-laravel9-postgres-pgadmin-redis-template/README.md

 ## Disclaimer
 Hi there!\
 I am relatively new to Docker.
-I was searching for a Docker/Composer project template with PHP 8, Laravel 8, Nginx, Redis, Postgres and PgAdmin but couldn't find the exact setup I needed.
+I was searching for a Docker/Composer project template with PHP 8, Laravel 9, Nginx, Redis, Postgres and PgAdmin but couldn't find the exact setup I needed.
 So I tried and built one by myself.
 After a lot of tweaking, I finally got it working.
-So I am making it public just in case anyone else need this exact setup.
+So I am making it public in case anyone else needs this exact setup.

-As I said, I am new to this and I am sure you can find some redundant/unnecessary parts in it.
+As I said, I am new to this and am sure you can find some redundant/unnecessary parts.
 Or it might not work at all in your particular environment.
-Use at your own risk.
+You can use it at your own risk.

 ## What is included
 - PHP 8.2